Succession of the Roman Empire: Political fragmentation and imperial overlordship

 Respective Italian territories of the Roman Empire (orange) and Lombards (grey).

 Imperial rule in the West eroded further from the late 6th century.
 In Britain, to the extent discernible from scarce documentation, Roman rule was at best a distant memory.
-In Francia, references to Imperial overlordship disappear at the time of Merovingian renewal in the early 7th century under Chlothar II and Dagobert I. In the Iberian Peninsula, the Visigothic King Suintila expelled the last Imperial forces from Southern Spain in 625.
+In Francia, references to Imperial overlordship disappear at the time of Merovingian renewal in the early 7th century under Chlothar II and Dagobert I. In the Iberian Peninsula, the Visigothic King Suintila expelled the last Imperial forces from southern Spain in 625.
 In Italy, the Lombards invaded in 568, and the resulting Kingdom of the Lombards was hostile to the Empire whose territorial footprint shrank gradually.

 Papal pivot

 The Roman Papacy was to become the instrument of the Imperial idea's revival in the West.
 Rome was increasingly isolated from Constantinople following the devastations of Gothic War (535–554), subsequent imperial choices to favor Ravenna over Rome, and the Lombard invasion of Italy starting in 568, which limited its communications with the main imperial outposts in Ravenna and Sicily.
 The Column of Phocas on the Roman Forum, dedicated in 608, counts among the last monumental expressions of (eastern) imperial power in Rome.
 In 649, in breach of tradition, Pope Martin I was elected and consecrated without waiting for imperial confirmation.
 Constans II was the last (eastern) emperor to visit Rome for centuries, in 663, and plundered several of the remaining monuments to adorn Constantinople.
 Meanwhile, and for various reasons, Catholicism finally triumphed over Arianism in the Western kingdoms: in the Visigothic Iberian Peninsula with the conversion of Reccared I in 587, and in Lombard-held Italy, after some back-and-forth, following the death of King Rothari in 652.
 Pope Gregory I (590–604) established the foundations for the papacy's incipient role as leader of Christianity in the West, even though at the time there was no conception of an alternative imperial authority to be established there in competition with Constantinople.

 The promotion of iconoclasm by Emperor Leo III the Isaurian from 726 led to a deepening rupture between the Eastern Empire and the Papacy.
 Pope Gregory II saw iconoclasm as the latest in a series of imperial heresies.
 In 731, his successor Pope Gregory III organized a synod in Rome which declared iconoclasm punishable by excommunication.
-Leo III responded in 732/33 by confiscating all papal patrimonies in south Italy and Sicily, and further removed the bishoprics of Thessalonica, Corinth, Syracuse, Reggio, Nicopolis, Athens, and Patras from papal jurisdiction, instead subjecting them to the Patriarch of Constantinople.
-This was in effect an act of triage: it strengthened the imperial grip in Southern Italy, but all but guaranteed the eventual destruction of the exarchate of Ravenna, which soon occurred at Lombard hands.
+Leo III responded in 732/33 by confiscating all papal patrimonies in southern Italy and Sicily, and further removed the bishoprics of Thessalonica, Corinth, Syracuse, Reggio, Nicopolis, Athens, and Patras from papal jurisdiction, instead subjecting them to the Patriarch of Constantinople.
+This was in effect an act of triage: it strengthened the imperial grip in southern Italy, but all but guaranteed the eventual destruction of the exarchate of Ravenna, which soon occurred at Lombard hands.
 In effect, the papacy had been "cast out of the empire".
 Pope Zachary, in 741, was the last pope to announce his election to a Byzantine ruler or seek their approval.